-Read more details about the Public DBO Model, a possible model for designing a Public-private partnership for the development of broadband projects.
-This model involves the Managing Authority operating without any private sector intervention, except at a service provider level.
+The Public DBO (Design Build Operate) Model is a possible model for designing a public-private partnership for the development of broadband projects.
+This model involves the managing authority operating without any private sector intervention, except at a service provider level.
 All aspects of network deployment and operation are managed by the public sector.

 Private carriers can act as the owner and/or operator of broadband networks as well as service providers.
 They can be existing telecommunication companies, cable operators, private sector energy companies who want to expand their business and / or their product portfolio or start-ups.
 In purely privately-owned broadband deployment projects a private investor (one or more companies) takes over the full economic risk.
 Depending on the organizational and legal form of the company projects differ in size and type, financing strategy and the risk acceptance by investors.